That’s because there have been at least four major power cuts in my North Shore suburb since I moved there at the end of 2004.

 The robust networks needed to move power from where it is generated into the city are still often held up by endless bureaucracy and over the top planning processes.

 At the time of earlier crises, Auckland’s power supply depended on four cables: two gas-filled cables and two oil-filled cables.
-On 22 January 1998, one of the gas-filled cables failed.
+On 22 January 1998, a gas-filled cable failed.
 Power wasn’t disrupted as the remaining three cables took up the load.

 On 9 February, the second gas-filled cable was cut.
 The power went off and Mercury Energy Limited, which operated the cables, asked its customer to voluntarily cut power consumption by 10 percent.

-On 19 February, the emergency started in earnest when a fault in one of the oil-filled cables caused both remaining cables to shut down, cutting off all power to the city.
+On 19 February, the emergency started in earnest when a fault in a oil-filled cables caused both remaining cables to shut down, cutting off all power to the city.

-Mercury repaired one of the cables quickly, but it could only supply a reduced load.
+Mercury repaired one cable quickly, but it could only supply a reduced load.
 Power rationing was introduced to the city centre, which saw rolling two-hour power cuts.

 At 5.30pm on Friday 20 February, the last cable failed.
 Mercury issued a statement that it “could no longer supply the Central Business District with electricity”.
 A limited standby cable managed to provide power to the district’s two hospitals and other emergency services.